-North Korean soldiers watch fireworks in Pyongyang on Thursday, February 16.
+North Korean soldiers watch fireworks on February 16, in Pyongyang.

-People use smartphones to take photos of an ice sculpture in Pyongyang on February 16.
+People use smartphones on on February 16, to take photos of an ice sculpture in Pyongyang.

 A soldier stands guard in North Korea on February 16.
 While military service for women has long been voluntary, it reportedly was made mandatory recently in a bid to bolster the armed forces.